EdmundRin/ArithmeticExercises/README.md

 The following **extensions** are implemented:

+* [x] User can know from Toast whether the answer to the question is correct or not.
+* [x] User can know from Sound whether the answer to the question is correct or not.
 * [ ] User can set a time limit for completing the exercise.
 * [ ] User can customize the appearance and theme of the app.
 * [ ] User can view a history of past exercise results.